-46. Comm.
+Comm.
 C., Art.
 301(3).
 "Where appropriate, he may be declared jointly and severally liable in respect of some or all the firm's undertakings."

-47. Comm.
+^{47.} Comm.
 C., Art.
 272 (3).

-50. Comm.
+^{50.} Comm.
 C., Art.
 272(4).
 In this case, merely revealing the existence of the joint venture might cause third parties to rely on the personal credit of the revealed members.

-ment even after court proceedings have begun.
-This should be equally true in Ethiopia.
+ment even after court procedings have begun.52 This should be equally true in Ethiopia.
 The defect is trivial and may be cured easily.
-Of course, registration binopia.
-The detect is trivial and may be cured easily.
 Of course, registration has no retroactive effect.
-The partnership will acquire legal personality only from the day of registration.
-Third parties from the previous period, whether creditors of the partnership or personal creditors of partners will be thoroughly protected by the operation of Article 223 of the Commercial Code.
+The partnership will acquire legal personality only from the day of registration.53 Third parties from the previous period, whether creditors of the partnership or personal creditors of partners will be thoroughly protected by the operation of Article 223 of the Commercial Code.
 Therefore, the only effect will be to halt the dissolution of the partnership and to give it a legal personality for the future.